HolyBlackCat/rcoro/README.md

 Supported compilers are: GCC 10+, Clang 13+, and latest MSVC.

-Clang seems to be able to completely optimize away the coroutines, making them zero-cost.
-GCC is *usually* able to do that.
-And MSVC isn't.
+Clang and GCC are recommended, since they're better at optimizing away the coroutine internals, with GCC being slightly behind.

 Must use C++20 or newer.
-MSVC users must use `/Zc:preprocessor`.
+MSVC users must use [`/Zc:preprocessor`](https://learn.microsoft.com/en-US/cpp/build/reference/zc-preprocessor?view=msvc-170).

 [`macro_sequence_for`](https://github.com/HolyBlackCat/macro_sequence_for) is a dependency.
 It's also header-only, clone it as well and add `macro_sequence_for/include/` to the include path.